Piano Sonata No. 27 (Beethoven): Form

 Most of Beethoven's piano sonatas are in three or four movements, but this one has only two.
 Both are provided with performance instructions in German.
 A few of Beethoven's works of this period carried similar instructions in place of the traditional Italian tempo markings.

 The first movement, in E minor, is in 3/4 time.
 Its restless character has been noted by many commentators, including Donald Francis Tovey, who called it "full of passionate and lonely energy", and Charles Rosen, who wrote of its "despairing and impassioned" mood.
 The movement is in a sonata form in which the exposition is not repeated, and the development section is based almost entirely on the first subject.
 Pianist Andras Schiff hears Bach's influence in the "beautiful counterpoint" that unfolds in the following passage from the development:

 The second movement is a gentle sonata-rondo movement in E major and 2/4 time.
 Its Romantic character, which foreshadows Schubert's style in particular, has long been noted by numerous musicians and musicologists, e.g. William Kinderman, Barry Cooper, and Rosen, who called the main melody "exquisitely beautiful" and one of Beethoven's most accomplished melodies.

 According to Wilfrid Mellers, "Opus 90 belongs neither to [Beethoven’s] middle nor to his late phase.
 Denis Matthews sees the work as having "more claim to kinship with the great sonatas of the last period than to the previous ones."
-Hans von Bulow declared that this is the work "with which the series of pianoforte works of the Master’s so-called ‘last period’ begins."
+Hans von Bülow declared that this is the work "with which the series of pianoforte works of the Master’s so-called ‘last period’ begins."
 Schiff has drawn attention to the apparent connection between the ending of this sonata, which closes in the key of E:and the E major chord that opens the Sonata in A major, Op.
 101, composed in 1816: Schiff remarked: "If I go into the next sonata it sounds like a continuation of the previous one."

 A full performance of the sonata takes about 13–14 minutes.
 There are no repeats in either movement.

 At the time Beethoven composed the sonata, the lowest note on the piano was an F1.
 This posed a challenge for a work in the key of E, as the bass end of the instrument fell one semitone short of the tonic.
 Rosen argued that a performer on a modern piano should make alterations to Beethoven's score to use the low E1 that Beethoven could not.